karlwilcox/website-build/reviews/books/_posts/2026-02-07-our-infinite-fates.md

 interesting, compelling and well constructed.

 Like the shop assistant, I was eager to get back into this world and finished the whole thing inside two days.
-Highly recommend.
+Highly recommended.